kimchee-e/prework-codepath/README.md

 ## Hello

 ### App Description
-    In this app there is a button that you can click to change the text to white
+    An app that says Hello!
+You can change the text to white by pressing the button

 ### App Walk-though